vivianaramos6/Diner-Dash/README.md

 Please fill out the information below for each member of the team:

 # features added Phase 1:
-- arcade machines (drawn by Viviana)
+- arcade machines
 - potted plant
-- tables with chairs (drawn by Viviana)
+- tables with chairs
 - burger background in menustate
 - redesigned floor
+- gameover and sad chef

 ### Viviana Ramos : viviana.ramos6@upr.edu